Karla Dickens: Career

-In 1994 Dickens left Sydney, aged 27, knowing she wanted to pursue art.
+In 1994 Dickens left Sydney, aged 27, wanting to pursue art.
 She moved to Lismore, about 590 km north of Sydney."Apart from art I have had much needed work to do on myself – my mental health and recovery were the most important considerations for me, so I didn’t really take my art seriously commercially until I had my daughter in 2005".
 At this time she had a daughter, and found living in regional Australia affordable.
 She and her daughter built a family with dog, rabbits, big vegetable garden and lots of creative space.
 She was also in Bundjalung country and found the Aboriginal community welcoming.

 In 2003 Dickens moved to the Northern Rivers area.
 Elaine and Gordon Sryon opened up a gallery called Blackfellas Dreaming Art Gallery and Museum in Bangalow, and Dickens became involved.
 She bought a small house in Bangalow.
-In 2007 she moved to the Lismore suburb of Goonellabah to an old house with plenty of studio room and made a home for herself and her daughter where they grow healthy food.
+In 2007 she moved to the Lismore suburb of Goonellabah to an old house with plenty of studio room and made a home for herself and her daughter where they grow their own food.

 In 2013 she created January 26, Day of Mourning.
 She found an old Australian flag at her local tip, and embroidered it with black crosses so it became a symbol of Aboriginal mourning.
 The work won the 2013 Parliament of New South Wales Aboriginal Art Award.

 Her series in the next years, Workhorse (2015), Bound (2016) and Sleeping Beauty (2016) and Warrior Woman (2018), drew from history, including personal histories from her own family.
 "Transgenerational trauma implicit in these works is interwoven into my own history.
 Creating work relating to these issues gives a voice to women across the board."

 Dickens has also worked in film.
 In 2011 she made The Honey and The Bunny about the South Sydney Rabbitohs, an Australian Rugby League Team.
 In 2017 she made a short film, The Queen's Road which incorporated many photos from Queen Elizabeth's visit to Australia in 1954.
 The film also focused on a young Aboriginal girl.